threefoldtecharchive/jumpscaleX_threebot/docs/chat/oauth.md

 ## Central Oauth2 server

-All authentication are done by [https://oauth2.3bot.grid.tf](https://oauth2.3bot.grid.tf), which will direct the user to the specified provider(e.g github).
+All authentication are done by [https://oauth2.3bot.grid.tf](https://oauth2.3bot.grid.tf), which will redirect the user to the specified provider(e.g github).
-The server will authenticate with the configured oauth2 data(client id, secret,..) and upon success will direct the user back to his threebot.
+The server will authenticate with the configured oauth2 data(client id, secret,..) and upon success will redirect the user back to his threebot.

 there are two endpoint in this server
 - ```/auth/authorize/<provider_name>```: authorization url